ABOUT CASEY FELDMAN

-Casey Feldman, 21, of Springfield, a senior at Fordham University and an award-winning student journalist, died July 17, 2009 after being hit as a pedestrian.
+Casey Feldman, 21, of Springfield, a senior at Fordham University and an award-winning student journalist, died July 17, 2009 after being hit by a distracted driver.

 After listening to all of casey s accomplishments I was struck by how much she had accomplished in her 21 years and said to myself.
 What am I waiting for?